Hans Fritzsche: Biography

 Fritzsche was born in Bochum (a city in the Ruhr region) to a Prussian postal clerk.
 He volunteered in the German Army in 1917 as a private soldier, and served in Flanders.
-After the war, he studied at the universities of Greifswald and Berlin, but did not graduate.
-He became a journalist in 1923 for the Hugenberg Press, which promoted nationalistic opinions not very different from the Nazis.
-In September 1932, he began his broadcasting career as head of the Drahtloser Dienst (the Wireless News service, a government agency), and started his first broadcast, a daily program called "Hans Fritzsche speaks" (Es spricht Hans Fritzsche).
+After the war, he studied at the universities of Greifswald and Berlin, but did not pass his examinations.
+In 1923 he joined the conservative German National People's Party headed by Alfred Hugenberg and also became a journalist for the Hugenberg Press, which promoted nationalistic opinions not very different from the Nazis.
+In September 1932, he began his broadcasting career as head of the Drahtloser Dienst (the Wireless News service, a government agency), and started his first broadcast, a daily program called "Hans Fritzsche speaking" (Es spricht Hans Fritzsche).

-In 1929 or May 1933 he joined the Nazi Party, and later the Sturmabteilung (SA).
-He was also a member of the Academy for German Law.
+Following the Nazi seizure of power, the Wireless News service with Fritzsche as its head, was incorporated into Joseph Goebbels' Propaganda Ministry on 1 May 1933.
+Fritzsche joined the Nazi Party that same day.
+He later joined the Sturmabteilung (SA).
+He also was made a member of the Academy for German Law.

-On 1 May 1933 the Wireless News service was incorporated into Joseph Goebbels' Propaganda Ministry.
 In 1938, Fritzsche became head of the Press Division.
 In November 1942, he became head of the Radio Division.
 Fritzsche had no involvement in creating policy.
 During the war, Fritzsche was Germany's most prominent radio commentator.

 In April 1945, he was present in the Berlin Führerbunker during the last days of Adolf Hitler and Goebbels.
 After Hitler's suicide on 30 April 1945, Goebbels assumed Hitler's role as chancellor.
 On 1 May, Goebbels completed his sole official act as chancellor.
 He dictated a letter to Soviet Army General Vasily Chuikov, requesting a temporary ceasefire and ordered German General Hans Krebs to deliver it.
 Chuikov commanded the Soviet forces in central Berlin.
-After this was rejected, Goebbels decided that further efforts were futile.
+After this was rejected since the Soviets demanded unconditional capitulation, Goebbels decided that further efforts were futile.
 Goebbels then launched into a tirade berating the generals, reminding them Hitler forbade them to surrender.
-Fritzsche left the room to try and take matters into his own hands.
+Fritzsche left the room to try to take matters into his own hands.
 He went to his nearby office on Wilhelmplatz and wrote a surrender letter addressed to Soviet Marshall Georgy Zhukov.
 An angry and drunk General Wilhelm Burgdorf followed Fritzsche to his office.
 There he asked Fritzsche if he intended to surrender Berlin.
 Fritzsche replied that he was going to do just that.
 Burgdorf shouted that Hitler had forbidden surrender and as a civilian he had no authority to do so.
-Burgdorf then pulled his pistol to shoot Fritzsche, but a radio technician knocked the gun and the bullet fired hit the ceiling.
+Burgdorf then pulled his pistol to shoot Fritzsche, but a radio technician knocked the gun and the bullet misfired, hitting the ceiling.
 Several men then hustled Burgdorf out of the office and he returned to the bunker.
 Fritzsche then left his office and went over to the Soviet lines and offered to surrender the city.